osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 ### Tree Representation
 It can be helpful to think about `TaggableMatchers` as syntax trees with the various operators as internal nodes.
+You can print out pretty Unicode trees for your `TaggableMatchers` using the `TaggableMatcherPrinterCommand`, which you can call from the command line as `print-matcher` using [Atlas Shell Tools](https://github.com/osmlab/atlas/tree/dev/atlas-shell-tools).

-For example, we could represent the following `TaggableMatcher` as this tree:
+For example, we could print the following `TaggableMatcher` as this tree:
 ```
 a = b & c = d | e != f
 ```